 This information can help you revamp campaigns to drive better results.
 It may not be the tactic itself, for example, but the ad copy or targeting causing your low ROI.
 Calculating your ROI will allow you to see what works, so you can make changes to drive better results.

-When you calculate your digital marketing ROI, you learn what strategies work and which ones don’t.
+When you calculate your marketing ROI, you learn what strategies work and which ones don’t.
 This information helps you decide where to invest your budget.

 So, for example, you may find that your social media advertising campaign has a 2:1 ROI, while your PPC campaign drives an 8:1 ROI.
 As a result, you realize that your social media ads aren’t working well for your ad strategy.